2018/19 | Conestoga College

 Conestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.
 View the transfer agreement opportunities for this program.

-Graduates are prepared to be self-employed paralegals or to work in a law firm and the legal departments of both private and public oraganizations.
+Graduates are prepared to be self-employed paralegals or to carry their own file load in the legal profession, including law firms and legal departments of both public and private organizations.

 Communication and Contact Information